waylonggggg/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The student does not exist in the list.

    * 3a1.
 System shows an error message.

       Use case resumes at step 2.

 * 3b.
+The CCA does not exist in the list.

+   * 3b1.
+System shows an error message.

+      Use case resumes at step 2.

+* 3c.
 The student is not in the CCA.

-   * 3b1.
+   * 3c1.
 System shows an error message.

       Use case resumes at step 2.